MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 <a id="conditional-rules" />

-## Conditional settings
+## Conditional field values or changes

 Conditional rules specify an action based on the value of a field equaling or not equaling a specific value, or if a change was or wasn't made to the value of a specific field.
 Inherited conditions and XML elements map as indicated in the following table.

+::: moniker range="< azure-devops"
+For the On-premises XML process, you can restrict application of these rules based on the current user's group membership as described in [User or group membership rule restrictions](#membership).
+::: moniker-end

 ---
 :::row:::